PowerNation: Detroit Muscle

+Detroit Muscle (previously known as MuscleCar) began airing in 2006 on Spike TV (now Paramount Network).
+MuscleCar was originally hosted by Lou Santiago and Jared Zimmerman, then later by Rick Bacon, Brent Buttrey, Tommy Boshers, Joe Elmore, Steve Mank, Marc Christ, Daniel Boshears and others throughout the years.
+Detroit Muscle is currently hosted by Boshers and Joel McMillan.
+Detroit Muscle follows a how-to show format restoring and modifying classic and late model muscle cars.

 Truck Tech

 Truck Tech (previously known as Trucks!) began airing in 1999 on The Nashville Network (now Paramount Network).
-Trucks! was originally hosted by Stacey David.
-After leaving in 2005, Trucks! was hosted by Kevin Tetz, Ryan Shand, and others since then.
-Truck Tech is currently hosted by Lawrence "LT" Tolman and Austin LeFort.
-Truck Tech follows a how-to show format that shows viewers how to restore, modify, customize and paint classic and late model trucks.
+Trucks! was originally hosted by Mel Fair and Stacey David.
+After David left in 2005, Trucks! was hosted by Kevin Tetz and Paul Vinson, then Ryan Shand, Jeremy Bumpus and others since then.
+Truck Tech was finally hosted by Lawrence "LT" Tolman and Austin LeFort.
+Truck Tech followed a how-to show format that showed viewers how to restore, modify, customize and paint classic and late model trucks.